-- ✓ At least one ounce equivalent (oz eq) of grains must be offered for K-5, 6-8, or K-8 age-grade groups each day.
-At least 2 oz. eq of grains must be offered for 9-12 age-grade group daily.
+- ✓ At least one ounce equivalent (oz eq) of grains must be offered for K-5, 6-8, or K-8 agegradegroups each day.
+At least 2 oz eq of grains must be offered for 9-12 age-grade group daily.
 Grain oz eq is credited per the Exhibit A attached to USDA Memorandum SP30-2012, CN Labels, or Manufacturer's Product Formulation Statement. - ✓ The minimum weekly offering varies by age-grade group (refer to the chart above); the flexibility for the maximum oz eq of grains allowed per week is extended. - ✓ Eighty percent (80%) of all grains offered must be whole grain rich.
 The Transitional Standards for Milk, Whole Grains, and Sodium published February 22, 2022, establishes standards for milk, whole grains, and sodium for school years 2022-2023 and 2023-2024 to give schools time to transition in the short term.
 Meanwhile, USDA is working to develop long-term nutrition standards based on the newest DGA and extensive input from a wide range of partners that will work for schools, families, and industry alike.
-There is no change to the whole grain rich criteria specified in FNS memo SP 30-2012 (Elements 1 and 2) Whole grain-rich products must contain at least 50 percent whole grains and the remaining grains in the product must be enriched. - ✓ Other grains in the weekly menu must be enriched.
+USDA expects to publish a proposed rule on the updated standards in fall 2022.,eliminates the requirement to request a whole grain exemption (waiver) and is effective beginning July 1, 2019 - ✓ There is no change to the whole grain rich criteria specified in FNS memo SP 30-2012 (Elements 1 and 2) Whole grain-rich products must contain at least 50 percent whole grainsand the remaining grains in the product must be enriched. - ✓ Other grains in the weekly menu must be enriched.